thxbb12/awesome-computing-resources/README.md

 ## Text editors
 * [Basic Markdown Syntax][84] - Basic Markdown Syntax
+* [Typst][194] - Typst is a new open-source typesetting system that is powerful and easy to learn, inspired by LaTeX
+* [Quarto][195] - An open-source scientific and technical publishing system

 ## Tools
 * [osboxes.org][11] - OS images ready to use with VirtualBox or VMware.